 The Lumberjacks defeat Northwestern State 85-78 in the semifinals of the Southland Conference Tournament.

-Stephen Gentry is in his first season as an assistant coach at SFA, after having most recently spent last season as the director of basketball operations at Texas A&M.
+Stephen Gentry is in his second season as an assistant coach at SFA, after spending the 2012-13 season as the director of basketball operations at Texas A&M.

-Gentry spent the last six seasons at Texas A&M, including the last two as Director of Basketball Operations under head coach Billy Kennedy.
+Gentry spent six seasons at Texas A&M, including his final two as Director of Basketball Operations under head coach Billy Kennedy.
 Previously he worked for four years as the video coordinator under former Aggie, and now Maryland head coach Mark Turgeon.

 Gentry was a part of one of the most successful eras in Aggie basketball and in his six seasons, he has helped the program win 129 games, advance to four NCAA Tournaments and develop three future NBA draft picks.
 In his most recent role, Gentry was primarily responsible for scheduling, A&M's recruiting database and correspondence, overseeing the scouting and statistical programs, camps and other administrative duties.